 The suit also forces Uber to institute a policy to handle driver deactivation.
 For now, Uber can cancel any driver for any reason at any time.
 But the lawsuit requires Uber to create a policy that informs the drivers of the process and gives them an opportunity to appeal.
 If you are a driver in Missouri, you can look forward to this new policy to clarify your position in the company.

-If you are a "gig" worker for Uber, Lyft or Taskrabbit, then your rights as a worker are still in flux.
-You may or may not be entitled to workers' compensation, reimbursements or even unemployment.
-Regardless of the outcome of these lawsuits, you may want to speak to an attorney.
+If you are a “gig” worker for Uber, Lyft, or Taskrabbit, then your rights as a worker are still in flux.
+You may or may not be entitled to workers’ compensation, reimbursements, or even unemployment.
+Regardless of the outcome of these lawsuits, you may want to speak to the employment law attorney.
 A lawyer can go over your rights and help you determine if you have a valid employment law claim or perhaps another legal issue.